Jake Smith (pitcher, born 1887)

-Jacob John Smith (June 10, 1887 – November 7, 1948) was a professional baseball player.
-A relief pitcher, Smith appeared in two games for the Philadelphia Phillies of Major League Baseball's National League during the 1911 season.
+Jacob John Smith (June 10, 1887 – November 7, 1948) was an American professional baseball player.
+As a relief pitcher, Smith appeared in two games for the Philadelphia Phillies in Major League Baseball's National League during the 1911 season.
 He was officially listed as standing 6 ft 5 in and weighing 200 lb.

 Biography

 Smith was born "Jacob Schmidt" on June 10, 1887, in Dravosburg, Pennsylvania.

 In 1911, Smith played two games for the Philadelphia Phillies.
 In his two games as a pitcher, he finished both games in which he played, meaning that he completed the final inning in each.
 He threw a total of five innings in those contests.
-He faced 19 batters, of whom he struck out one and walked two.
+He faced 19 batters, struck out one, and walked two.
 Having allowed three hits to supplement his two free passes, he amassed a WHIP ratio (walks plus hits per inning pitched) of 1.000.

 As a hitter, Smith made three plate appearances in his two games.
 He did not collect any hits in those three times at bat, but did earn a single run batted in.
-While fielding on the mound, Smith had a perfect 1.000 fielding percentage, making two assists in his two fielding chances.
+While fielding on the mound, Smith had a perfect 1.000 fielding percentage, with two assists on two fielding chances.

-Smith died on November 7, 1948, across the river from his hometown in East McKeesport, Pennsylvania, at age 61.
+Smith died on November 7, 1948, at the age of 61, in East McKeesport, Pennsylvania, just across the river from his hometown.
 He was interred in Grandview Cemetery in McKeesport, Pennsylvania.